Isa-AcTiEw/FED_S10257760_Isaac-Tiew-Xun-Yong_Assg01-/README.md

 - For the store page an add to cart button
 - Cart that updates for every item added to cart
 - Total amount due that is tabulated by totaling up all the prices of the products listed in the cart
-- An overlay pop up that displays the gaming performance of the gaming handheld on the product page
+- An overlay pop up that notifies users form submitted
-- Scroll behaviour of images
-- Product
-- Store page
-- Cart page

 ## Technologies Used